cheredia19/paris-2024-osg-athetes/README.md

 According to the data available, **at least 824 athletes live in the United States**.
 438 competitors have France as their country of residence, while 377 reside in Germany, 330 in Spain, and 312 in Great Britain.

+## A look at athletes' year of birth and height

+The oldest active athlete who participates in the current Summer Olympic Games is 65 years old. **Juan Antonio Jiménez Cobo**, a Spaniard equestrian athlete, was born on May 11, 1959.
+Some media outlets claim the eldest is [Mary Hanna](https://olympics.com/en/athletes/mary-hanna) from Australia, who is 69  and competing in her seventh Olympiads.
+However, she is an *alternate athlete*.

+At the other end, the youngest competitor in Paris 2024 is the Chinese skateboarder [Haohao Zheng](https://olympics.com/en/athletes/haohao-zheng), who will be 12 years old by August 11, the day that the Games end.

+By decade, 114 athletes (active or alternate) were born between 1954 and 1980, while 1075 did it in the 80s. **From 1991 to 2000, 7159 competitors were born (62.7%)**, and 3071 came to life in the current century.

+46.7% of the athletes (5339) in the current Olympics were born between 1996 and 2001.
+The years with more births were 1999 (876) and 2000 (874).
+The graphic below shows all the births by year, from 1954 (Hanna) to 2012 (Zheng).

 <PlotlyBarChart
   data={{
     url: 'year_of_birth.csv'